albirrkarim/react-speech-highlight-demo/README.md

 ## B. TODO

+- [ ] Add Custom virtual DOM for handling unstructured HTML content (working on it)
 - [ ] Add viseme support for chinese character
 - [ ] Let me know what you want from this package, the package architecture is scalable to make various feature, please write it on issues tab, or send me discord message @albirrkarim